Key Differences: Military vs. Civilian Divorce

 The Middlesex Probate and Family Court, covering cases from Burlington and neighboring towns, has established systems to handle divorce, custody, and support matters for military families.
 Dividing military benefits, addressing variable pay, and negotiating parenting schedules linked to deployments often require additional hearings or paperwork, which may extend the process beyond a typical civilian divorce.
 Our attorneys anticipate these steps and focus on efficiency, so you can achieve a resolution and begin moving forward with your life as soon as possible.

 The process may be expedited in uncontested divorce military divorces where both parties agree on key issues.
 On the other hand, contested divorces, especially those involving disputes over property division, child custody, or spousal support, can extend the timeline.
-It's important to note that the involvement of military pensions and benefits can also contribute to the complexity and duration of the divorce process.
+The involvement of military pensions and benefits can also contribute to the complexity and duration of the divorce process.

 At Ryder & Phelps, our skilled legal team is committed to streamlining the process as much as possible while protecting our clients' rights and interests.
 We understand that a swift resolution is often desirable, and we work diligently to navigate any challenges that may arise during your military divorce.